dyhBUPT/StrongSORT/README.md

 ## News

-- Ablation study on MOT16 is presented on [issue#33](https://github.com/dyhBUPT/StrongSORT/issues/33).
-Thanks [mikel-brostrom](https://github.com/mikel-brostrom) for sharing!
-More details can be seen in https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet.
+- [2022.06.10] "YOLO+OSNet+StrongSORT" is supported in https://github.com/mikel-brostrom/Yolov5_StrongSORT_OSNet, which is a flexible repo.

 - [2022.08.19] StrongSORT has been supported in [mmtracking](https://github.com/open-mmlab/mmtracking)!
 More details in [branch dev-1.x](https://github.com/open-mmlab/mmtracking/tree/dev-1.x/configs/mot/strongsort).

+- [2022.11.30] The packaged version of StrongSORT is supported (https://pypi.org/project/strongsort/).
+More details in https://github.com/kadirnar/strongsort-pip.

 ## Star History